XAI-Lab/CREF/README.md

 A **local** ground truth explanation is the reason why a model returned a certain prediction for a specific instance.
 Such an explanation may be represented as the set of features that led the model to make that prediction.

-A **global** ground truth explanation provides an explanation for the entire system's behavior.
-The ground truth explanations can enable the evaluating the correctness and robustness of explanations produced by an explanation method, as proposed by this framework.

 <br/>

 :mag_right: Evaluate local explanations
 ------------
-The proposed ground truth based framework aims to enable users to evaluate explanations produced by explanation methods using correctness and robustness metrics.
+The proposed ground truth based evaluation methodolog aims to enable users to evaluate explanations produced by explanation methods using correctness and robustness metrics.
 The framework, in its current settings, allow detecting anomalies with an autoencoder based anomaly detector, and then explain the anomalies using three common model-agnostic explanation methods:

   * ```Kernel SHAP``` [[2]](#2)
   * ```Sampling SHAP``` [[2]](#2)
   * ```LIME``` [[3]](#3)

+The local explanations can be evaluated for correctness and robustness using the following metrics:
+  * Correctness:
+    1. Mean Reciprocal Rank (MRR)
+    2. Mean Average Precision (MAP)
+    3. Mean R-Precision
+    4. Accuracy
+   * Robustness:
+    1. ELA
-The local explanations can be evaluated for correctness and robustness using several metrics (including MRR, MAP, R-precision, accuracy etc.), which are calculated by comparing the explanations to the ground truth explnations.
+ All metrics are calculated by comparing the explanations to the ground truth explnations.

 <br/>